IMF tells world to do more on growth 'marathon'

 "The costs of continued sluggish growth are clear - there will only be modest income gains and gradual reductions in unemployment," the IMF said.

-But the Fund saved its sharpest words for the lack of progress in passing 2010 reforms to its voting shares, or quotas, to give greater voice to emerging markets like China.
-The reforms have been held up by the U.S. Congress.
+But the Fund saved its sharpest words for the lack of progress in passing 2010 reforms to its voting shares, or quotas, which double the Fund's resources and give greater voice to emerging markets like China.
+The reforms have been held up by the U.S. Congress, but a bid to get it to approve the changes last month was dropped amid concerns it could hold up a bill providing aid to Ukraine.

 "The delay in making effective the 2010 reform package is utterly disappointing," the IMF said.
 "These reforms are essential to ensure the continued legitimacy, relevance, financial strength and effectiveness of the Fund."